ventureoo/nouveau-reclocking/README.md

 https://gitlab.freedesktop.org/mesa/mesa/-/merge_requests/10752, which should
 also improve performance.

-Nouveau also does not support Vulkan at all.
-And this is of course a big disadvantage.
-However, if you are a Tesla or Fermi GPU owner, you will not have Vulkan support at the hardware level anyway, so this disadvantage of Nouveau probably will not affect you.
-It is also worth noting that a new driver for Nouveau, which implements Vulkan support - NVK.
-It is still under development, but it gives hope that Nouveau will have Vulkan support in the near future.
+Nouveau supports Vulkan for the latest NVIDIA GPUs with a new Mesa driver, NVK.
+Note that the current stable versions of Mesa only allow NVK to work for GPUs starting with Turing, but for the latest build from Git it also works for all GPUs starting with Maxwell.
+NVK supports Vulkan 1.3 and some modern Vulkan extensions, but it doesn't yet reach the performance level of a closed driver, but it is only 20% slower! (benchmarks can be found here: https://video.hardlimit.com/w/oonv6VCnX3jn6keFC8fe9N).
+However, if you are a Tesla or Fermi GPU owner, you will not have Vulkan support at the hardware level anyway :(

 ## Resources